SysdataSpA/SDDialogView/README.md

         builder.enterAnimation(animation)
         builder.exitAnimation(animation)
 ```
-If you want to provide add a listener when closing the dialog
+If you want to provide a listener when closing the dialog
 ```java
         builder.onDialogCloseListener(listener)
 ```